 - How to translate strategy into measurable, motivational, and effective action.

-The workshops will be coordinated by Dan Grandone, who brings 19-years experience as a community organizer and leadership trainer.
+The workshops will be coordinated by Dan Grandone, who brings 20 years of experience as a community organizer and leadership trainer.
 Dan has adapted this framework in cultures and contexts across the country and internationally, and served as a Teaching Fellow with Professor Ganz.
-For the initial workshops, trainers will be recruited from the Leading Change Network 501(c)(3) – a global community of practice with extensive experience leading trainings.
+For the initial workshops, trainers will be recruited from the Leading Change Network 501(c)(3)—a global community of practice with extensive experience leading trainings.
 A priority of the WiLD Project is building capacity of new trainers in this framework.
-Over the past two years we’ve seen the growth of an expanding number of Wisconsin trainers who with coaching support have taken an active role in leading training sessions!
+Since launching, we’ve seen the growth of an expanding number of Wisconsin trainers who with coaching support have taken an active role in leading training sessions!

 We are committed to supporting a diverse group of applicants to grow leadership capacity across Wisconsin.
 The total registration fee is $100 per person.
 For lodging, the additional cost is typically $120 total for two nights with a shared room.